Ekco Round Radios

 The very first of this range was the model AD 65 in 1934.
 A strikingly avant-garde set which drew critical acclaim from both the radio press and general public.
 Ekco produced this set originally in walnut brown, or black bakelite with chromed speaker grill bars and knob caps, but also produced to special order radios in amber, blue, cream, green, red, white and yellow!

 Today, there are a few green examples in circulation, as well as white and cream models.
-The other coloured sets are now virtual unknowns, and if still existing, must be worth £30,000 plus; especially for the red version.
+The other colored sets are now virtual unknowns, and if still existing, must be worth £30,000 plus; especially for the red version.

 A green model on display recently at the National Vintage Communications Fair in Birmingham showed signs of this decomposition, which had clear stress cracks crumbling away at the dial corners, and speaker grill bars.